Agents Don't Need Better Models. They Need Better Infrastructure.

 The evaluator loop is iterative refinement.
 Draft a referral essay, evaluate against criteria, revise, re-evaluate.
 The same growing context reprocessed each pass — and the context grows with every iteration as prior drafts and feedback accumulate.
 Three iterations means three times the token bill for the same output.
 The model isn’t doing three times the thinking.
 The infrastructure is doing three times the work.

-The pattern is clear.
 Agents don’t just make more calls than chatbots.
 They make different kinds of calls — bursty, sequential, iterative, unpredictable — often within the same task.
-A single agent workflow might fan out in parallel, chain results in sequence, then loop over them iteratively.
-Infrastructure designed for steady-state chatbot traffic — one request in, one response out — can’t handle this.
+Infrastructure designed for steady-state chatbot traffic can’t handle this.

 A single agent task — 'read the repo and summarize it' — generates 4 model turns and 3 tool calls.
 Each blue card is an LLM inference call.
 Each orange-green pair is a tool round-trip.
 A chatbot would be one blue card.